RITIK-12/safe-to-fly/README.md

 </p>

 ### ✯ Model Evaluation on Dataset 2
+* As the Dataset 2 was prepared by combining the flight data of 21st and 23rd July, which resulted in larger training data than the previous case.
+* Hence an improvement in the performance of all the ML Algorithms can be seen.
+* The Table IV shows the comparison of different performance metrics values for the various Machine Learning algorithms with the proposed AutoML model.
+* The Fig. 4 shows the Confusion Metrics obtained when the AutoML model was evaluated on the test dataset.
+* It is evident from the confusion matrix that AutoML nearly classified all the faults accurately.
+* The Fig. 5 shows the comparison of performance metrics for different types of faults, which was obtained with the help of the Confusion Matrix.
+* The high values of precision recall and F-1 score shows the efficiency of the AutoML model.
+* This also proves the usability and generality of the AutoML model used.

 ### ✯ BibTeX
 If you find this code or paper useful, please use the following reference: